gofore/angular-basic-training/reactive-programming-with-angular2/README.md

   else reject();
 });
 ```
+  - Both functions allow arguments that are provided for promise consumer
 ---

 # Promises are Resolved or Rejected
 - Promises are consumed by calling `then` on them. `then` takes two arguments: success and failure handler
 ```javascript
 somethingReturningPromise().then(
   (value) => { // Resolved